hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 ```

-### Persistent Datastore
+### Ringbuffer with Persistent Datastore

-Hazelcast allows you to load and store the ring buffer items from/to a persistent datastore using the interface `RingbufferStore`.
-If a ring buffer store is enabled, each item added to the ring buffer will also be stored at the configured ring buffer store.
+Hazelcast allows you to load and store the Ringbuffer items from/to a persistent datastore using the interface `RingbufferStore`.
+If a Ringbuffer store is enabled, each item added to the Ringbuffer will also be stored at the configured Ringbuffer store.

-If the ring buffer store is configured you can get items with sequences which are no longer in the actual ring buffer but are only in the ring buffer store.
-This will probably be much slower but still allows you to continue consuming items from the ring buffer even if they are overwritten with newer items in the ring buffer.
+If the Ringbuffer store is configured, you can get items with sequences which are no longer in the actual Ringbuffer but are only in the Ringbuffer store.
+This will probably be much slower but still allow you to continue consuming items from the Ringbuffer even if they are overwritten with newer items in the Ringbuffer.

-When a ring buffer is being instantiated it will check if the ring buffer store is configured and will request the latest sequence in the ring buffer store.
-This is to enable the ring buffer to start with sequences larger than the ones in the ring buffer store.
-In this case, the ring buffer is empty but you can still request older items from it (which will be loaded from the ring buffer store).
+When a Ringbuffer is being instantiated, it will check if the Ringbuffer store is configured and will request the latest sequence in the Ringbuffer store.
+This is to enable the Ringbuffer to start with sequences larger than the ones in the Ringbuffer store.
+In this case, the Ringbuffer is empty but you can still request older items from it (which will be loaded from the Ringbuffer store).

-The ring buffer store will store items in the same format as the ring buffer.
-If the `BINARY` in-memory format is used, the ring buffer store must implement the interface `RingbufferStore<byte[]>` meaning that the ring buffer will receive items in the binary format.
-If the `OBJECT` in-memory format is used, the ring buffer store must implement the interface `RingbufferStore<K>`, where `K`is the type of the item being stored (meaning that the ring buffer store will receive the deserialized object).
+The Ringbuffer store will store items in the same format as the Ringbuffer.
+If the `BINARY` in-memory format is used, the Ringbuffer store must implement the interface `RingbufferStore<byte[]>` meaning that the Ringbuffer will receive items in the binary format.
+If the `OBJECT` in-memory format is used, the Ringbuffer store must implement the interface `RingbufferStore<K>`, where `K` is the type of item being stored (meaning that the Ringbuffer store will receive the deserialized object).

-The `storeAll` method allows you to batch store items when adding items to the ring buffer in batches.
+When adding items to the Ringbuffer, the method `storeAll` allows you to store items in batches.

 The following example class includes all of the `RingbufferStore` methods.